-warded to her, and this must be filled in with much exact information.
+There is much formality and etiquette observed in the admission of members.
+Each member has the privilege of inviting two candidates a year to join.
+A candidate does not apply for entrance; she must wait until invited by one member and indorsed by another.
+Then, if acceptable to the Board of Managers, her application paper will be forwarded to her, and this must be filled in with much exact information.
 She must prove, by documentary evidence, her lineal descent from her ancestor of Colonial times, no tradition being considered.
 Old histories and lineage books are brought into play, as well as court and church records and family Bibles.
 Dates of all marriages must be given, and births and deaths also, if possible, though these are not positively required.

-The candidate is required to make out her application blank in the name of one ancestor only; but when she is safely landed within the charmed circle she may fill in as many supplementary papers as she cares to, and if her claims are proved correct she may have put to her credit in the Society's archives all the Colonial forefathers she can prove worthy and famous.
-Some members have as many as fifty of these notable ancestors, and the record of their achievements constitutes valuable history.
+The candidate is required to make out her application blank in the name of one ancestor only; but when she is safely landed within the charmed circle she may fill in as many supplementary papers as she cares to, and if her claims are proved correct she may have put to her credit in the Society's archives all the Colonial forefathers she can prove worthy and Some members have as many as fifty of these notable ancestors, and the record of their achievements constitutes valuable history.
 Indeed, the impetus given to historical research by the formation of this and kindred patriotic orders is proving of much value to scholars and historians on the lookout for new and authentic data; and especially for the genealogist are the records of interest, as great care is taken regarding the accuracy of all names and family lineage.
 The year-books, being prepared by the different State Societies, will make their store of personal information easily accessible.